 Visible Sound: The Induction coils

-A Tesla coil is an electrical resonant transformer circuit that was developed by inventor Nikola Tesla in 1891.
-This device is designed to generate high-voltage, low-current, high-frequency alternating current electricity.
-Tesla explored various configurations that typically involved two or three coupled resonant electric circuits.
+A Tesla coil is an electrical resonant transformer circuit developed by visionary inventor Nikola Tesla in 1891.
+Engineered to generate high-voltage, low-current, high-frequency alternating current (AC) electricity, the Tesla coil marked a radical departure from conventional electrical systems of its time.
+It typically consists of two or more coupled resonant circuits, carefully tuned to transfer energy through resonance—a principle Tesla exploited to investigate the very boundaries of electromagnetic phenomena.